-According to Statista, in 2018, a number of email users reached the benchmark of 3.8 billion.
-While 1.4 billion use Gmail.
-It appears that 36.8 percent of all users worldwide prefer this email client.
+According to Statista, in 2019, the number of email users worldwide reached a benchmark of 3.9 billion.
+1.4 billion of them use Gmail, according to Wikipedia.
+It appears that 35.8 percent of all users prefer this email client.

-Many of us have tried to create an HTML email in Gmail, but all our attempts failed.
+But it’s very difficult to impossible to create an HTML email in Gmail.
 Why?
-Because this email service does not provide us with appropriate tools.
+Because this email client does not provide us with appropriate tools.
 And honestly speaking, there is no need for them.

 The Internet offers a big number of HTML email template editors.
-Most of them allow building responsive email templates, while only some allow exporting them directly to Gmail.
+The vast majority of them allow building responsive email templates, while only some allow exporting them directly to Gmail.

 Wanna do the same within minutes?

-You would wanna send HTML email in Gmail for several reasons.
+You would want to send an HTML email in Gmail for several reasons.
 The essential reason for sending email templates to Gmail is that you can run your email marketing campaign without using any third-party tool because you already know how to send mass emails in Gmail.

 In this article, I will:

 and finally, we are going to survey how Stripo helps deal with them — in other words, what makes our templates compatible with Gmail.

 Prior to exporting email templates to your Gmail account, you need to build one.